Build a library

 Various targets to build for.
 The available targets are:

-Enable compiling source files with Babel and use CommonJS module system.
+Enable compiling source files with Babel and use ES module system (import/export).

 By default, the code is compiled to support the last 2 versions of modern browsers.
-It also strips TypeScript and Flow annotations as well as compiles JSX.
+It also strips TypeScript and Flow annotations as well as compiles JSX code.
 You can customize the environments to compile for by using a browserslist config (opens in a new tab).

 In addition, the following options are supported: